cmusser/vpnd/README.md

 - No reduced security modes: no options for unencrypted transport or unchanging nonces.

-- To prevent decryption of recorded conversatons in the case of a future private key compromise (a characteristic known as "perfect forward secrecy"), `vpnd` uses frequently-changing encryption keys while running.
+- Frequently-changing encryption keys increase the difficulty of decrypting recorded flows in the future, even if the initial private keys are compromised.
+This is known as "forward secrecy".

 - BSD only at the moment.
 Linux could be supported by replacing the event handling code (based on `kqueue`) with `epoll` and the